- SUDS Workshop

 Deliverable

-Facilitated by Ryan McGranaghan (JPL) and Amy McGovern (NSF AI2ES; OU)
+Facilitated by Ryan McGranaghan (JPL) and Amy McGovern (NSF AI2ES)

 Objective